 It is also an energy booster, which ends up with euphoric benefits.
 It makes the mental and physical stress go away and makes the user active and energetic.
 Believing all these effects to be true.
 Mo’i is undoubtedly suitable for the title of king of kava strains.

 What makes kava strains valuable and potent?

-The composition of kava plant initiates all these effects, which are characterized by their respective strains.
+The composition of the kava plant initiates all these effects, which are characterized by their respective strains.
 By structure, fresh kava root is 80% water.
 But the product available for the user is dry form, i.e., root powder.

-The dry form of kava contains nearly 43% starch, 20% dietary fiber, 15% kavalactones, 12% water, 3.2% sugar, 3.6% proteins and 3.2% minerals.
+The dry form of kava contains nearly 43% starch, 20% dietary fiber, 15% kavalactones, 12% water, 3.2% sugar, 3.6% proteins, and 3.2% minerals.

 The kavalactones are most abundant in roots, which is 15%.
 In stem and leaves, this quantity is significantly less.
-There are 18 kavalactones, which are identified in kava plant, but only 15 out of them are active.
+There are 18 kavalactones, which are identified in the kava plants, but only 15 out of them are active.
 The 96% benefits of kava are due to only six of these kavalactones that are as follows.